ArshMalik02/QuantumViz/README.md

 - Integration with Existing Tools: We aim to integrate QuantumViz with established platforms like IBM’s quantum tools to address knowledge gaps.
 This integration will streamline the user experience, empowering users with a comprehensive set of features for effective circuit design

-*Developed with Arsh Malik, Aashman Rastogi, Howard Huang, and Claire Li for [Cerebral Hacks 2024](https://hack.cerebralbeach.com/).
+*Developed by Arsh Malik, Utkarsh Lal, Aashman Rastogi, Howard Huang, and Claire Li for [Cerebral Hacks 2024](https://hack.cerebralbeach.com/).
 Checkout our devpost [here](https://devpost.com/software/quantumviz)*